 Due to their weakened physical and mental state, elderly individuals often find themselves the target of abuse.
 Elder abuse can take on many forms.
 Physical assault, psychological endangerment, emotional abuse and financial exploitation are just a few of the many examples.
 Any actions that can result in or threaten serious physical or mental injury are punishable as felony offenses with severe penalties.
 Vulnerable adults can become victim to abusive negligent behavior, and in recent years, accusations of elder abuse have been on the rise.
 The exact definition of abusive negligent behavior can be misconstrued in some cases, and those accused of the crime can be completely innocent of the charge.
 In some cases, the accusations are based upon false claims by another person who is seeking to gain some control, such as in child custody battles, or to inflict damage on another person through the criminal justice system.
 To safeguard your future and your reputation, it is important that you challenge unfounded or exaggerated claims of abuse.

 As with elder abuse, any individual charged with the care of a child must usually report, under Arizona law, any sign of physical or mental abuse.
 Mr. Buckallew knows that children are susceptible to suggestion and is experienced in handling the many complexities that can arise in cases involving children.
 When an authoritative or intimidating adult suggests the possibility of abuse to a child, that child may make false statements that could lead to serious consequences for the accused individual.
 Accusations can range anywhere from negligence to physical or emotional abuse.
-If you face child abuse charges, it is imperative to seek out legal representation from an experience criminal defense attorney to defend you against these allegations as maximum sentences for the most serious child abuse convictions can be life in prison.
+If you face child abuse charges, it is imperative to seek out legal representation from an experienced Phoenix Criminal Defense Attorney to defend you against these allegations as maximum sentences for the most serious child abuse convictions can be life in prison.

-Contact a Tempe domestic violence attorney if you are accused of child or vulnerable adult abuse.
+Contact a Phoenix domestic violence attorney if you are accused of child or vulnerable adult abuse.
 Schedule a free initial case evaluation today.
-We are available 24/7.